MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/non-receipt-payment-processing.md

 # Non-receipt payment processing

-In addition to receipt validation for a variety of platforms, PlayFab also provides a mechanism for enabling purchases via payment providers that don’t use a receipt or entitlement-based systems, such as Facebook, PayPal, Xsolla, and Steam.
+In addition to receipt validation for a variety of platforms, PlayFab also provides a mechanism for enabling purchases via payment providers that don’t use a receipt or entitlement-based systems - such as Facebook, PayPal, Xsolla, and Steam.

 This tutorial will walk you through using this cart-style payments system, showing you how to: